RevealBi/Documentation/en/wpf/editing-dashboards.md

 Only the chart types in the `RevealView.AvailableChartTypes` collection will be displayed to the end-user.

-By defaut, all supported chart types are available.
+By default, all supported chart types are available.
 You can remove specific chart types by using the `AvailableChartTypes.Remove` method and passing the `RVChartType` you want to remove as a parameter.

 This sample removes the `RVChartType.Indicator` and `RVChartType.IndicatorTarget` (also known as KPIs) from the `RevealView.AvailableChartTypes`.
 ```cs